 Wood effect tiles are an ever-popular choice as they mimic the rustic appeal and texture of wood, without the high maintenance and at a fraction of the price.
 Alongside traditional timber hues for a natural aesthetic, many shabby chic shades are available to liven up any space.

+If you’re thinking of creating texture with tiles, check out our extensive range of tiles here.
 Have you used tiles to create texture?
-We’d love to see your projects – email email@example.com or tag us on social media.
+We’d love to see your projects – email [email protected] or tag us on social media